Robust Dialogue State Tracking with Weak Supervision and Sparse Data: Introduction

+Virtually all top-performing DST methods either entirely or partially extract values directly from context~\cite{ni2021recent}.
+However, training these models robustly is a demanding task.
+Extractive methods usually rely on fine-grained labels on word level indicating the precise locations of value mentions.
+Given the richness of human language and the ability to express the same canonical value in many different ways, producing such labels is challenging and very costly, and it is no surprise that datasets of such kind are rare~\cite{zhang2020recent,deriu2021survey}.
 Reliance on detailed labels has another downside; datasets are usually severely limited in size.
 This in turn leads to the problem of sample sparsity, which increases the risk for models to over-fit to the training data, for instance by memorising values in their respective contexts.
 Over-fitting prevents a state tracker to generalise to new contexts and values, which is likely to break a dialogue system entirely~\cite{qian2021annotation}.

-Relatively small benchmark datasets incentivised the development of domain-specific architectures that are tailored to handle a fixed set of domains.
 Recently, domain-independent architectures have been encouraged to develop systems that may be built once, and then applied to new scenarios with no or little additional training~\cite{rastogi2020towards,rastogi2020schema}.
 However, training such flexible models robustly remains a challenge, and the ever-growing need for more training samples spurs creativity to leverage non-dialogue data~\cite{heck2020out, namazifar2021language}.